Grim-/MagicAndMyths/docs/MagicAndMyths/RedditPost.md

 ---

+If you made it this far, you're a trooper! -- Emo

 *Magic and Myths is an expansion of RimWorld's systems, adding layers of magical depth while maintaining the game's core survival elements.
 Looking for collaborators interested in content creation, balancing, and expanding the magical world.*